Jun 20, 2013, updated June 2013

-Nestlé adopts an integrated approach to lowering its environmental impact that involves careful assessment of the entire product life-cycle and reusing, recycling and reducing packaging, energy and water consumption through innovation, LEAN and other tools.
+Nestlé adopts an integrated approach to lowering its environmental impact that involves careful assessment of the entire product life-cycle and reusing, recycling and reducing packaging, energy and water consumption through innovation and other tools.

 After a six-year innovation project, in 2012 Nestlé became the first major UK confectioner to offer an entire Easter egg range with packaging that is 100% recyclable.